JensRavens/jensravens.github.io/_posts/2015-05-24-transforming-the-world-into-a-better-place.md

 ## Composing Functions

-One great thing about functions is that you can compse them to build bigger functions.
+One great thing about functions is that you can compose them to build bigger functions.
 This corresponds to the idea of object oriented programming of composing small objects to bigger objects for more complex tasks.
 Composing can look like this in bash: